-- > AT-12: New pedestrian/cycling overpass connecting Weston 7 with VMC over Highway 400, located between Highway 7 and Portage Parkway existing structures. - > AT-15: Weather protection along the existing Highway 7 median multi-use path over Highway 400; - > AT-19: Over Highway 7 grade-separated pedestrian/cycling linkages from the SE Quadrant to the NE Quadrant; and
+- > AT-12: New pedestrian/cycling overpass connecting Weston 7 with VMC over Highway 400, located between Highway 7 and Portage Parkway existing structures. - > AT-15: Weather protection along the existing Highway 7 median multi-use path over Highway 400; - > AT-19: Over Highway 7 grade-separated pedestrian/cycling linkages from the SE Quadrant to the NE Quadrant; and - > AT-24: Weston Road between Highway 407 ETR EB Ramp to Chrislea Road/Fieldstone Drive Improved AT Separated in-boulevard cycling facilities.

-City of Vaughan WESTON 7 Secondary Plan
+City of Vaughan